 Tips for cleaning the home.

-– Use white vinegar vinegar while cleaning things.
+– Use white vinegar while cleaning things.

 – Wear hand gloves before starting to clean.